blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Ice Shield (1st level)
 Casting Time: 1 bonus action
 Range: Self
-Components: V, S, M(a waterskin's worth of water, which is used to make the shield)
 Duration: 1 minute
 You form water into a shield hooked to one of your arms, then freeze it.
 You are proficient with the shield and gain the normal +2 AC from it.
 After the duration, it melts.
 If an attack